Little Tancook Island

 The ferry MV William G Ernst, leaving Chester, NS after boarding passengers for Little Tancook Island.

 Little Tancook Island is a Canadian island located off the coast of Nova Scotia.
-The island is one of the 365 islands dotting Mahone Bay.
+The island is one of 365+ islands dotting Mahone Bay.
 The island is 1.5 km long by 1 km wide and is roughly triangular in shape.
 It is separated from Big Tancook Island by the 1 km wide strait called "The Chops."
 It is located approximately 2 km off the Aspotogan Peninsula.

-It is the second largest island in Mahone Bay after Big Tancook Island.
+It is the second largest island in Mahone Bay, after Big Tancook Island, with a population of approximately 30 full and part-time residents.

+The island was once a summer fishing ground for Indigenous peoples.
+The word "Tancook" is an anglicized Mi'kmaq term that translates into "facing the open sea."
+The island was later settled by German immigrants.

+Transportation

+A scheduled ferry service operates daily year-round from Big Tancook Island and Little Tancook to Chester.
+The MV William G. Ernst is a passenger-only ferry operated by the provincial Department of Transportation and Infrastructure Renewal.
+In 2020, the plans for a car ferry from Blandford to Big and Little Tancook were announced.
+The ferry will allow for shorter and more frequent trips, as well as easier access for emergency and transport vehicles to Big Tancook.
+However, the Little Tancook Island wharf does not support the off-boarding of vehicles from the ferry.
+Passengers must disembark on foot.